 - Part-time stipends rates are 50 per cent the full-time rate and are not tax-free.

 An RTP Scholarship Recipient may claim up to a combined total of $2,000 to assist with their costs associated with undertaking their HDR at USC under the following categories:

-Where a student must travel a distance greater than 100km to the Sunshine Coast to commence a Higher Degree by Research on a Research Training Program Scholarship:
+Where a student must travel a distance greater than 100km to their USC campus of enrollment to commence a Higher Degree by Research on a Research Training Program Scholarship:

 - Removal expenses (excluding travel)

 - air travel expenses up to a maximum amount equivalent to an economy or student concession airfare, whichever is the lowest amount

 - travel by car calculated using a per kilometre rate of allowance as determined by the University and consistent with current University recommended rates up to a maximum amount equivalent to an economy or student concession airfare, whichever is the lowest amount

 Claims for the relocation allowance must be made within six months of the date of commencement of the Scholarship.
 Must display original receipts and supporting documents.